frakman1/DemeoMods-Revolutions/README.md

 - Each enemy (even if the same type) can have different health AND attack damage
 - Each floor's enemy spawns will be a mix of ALL existing adventures with NO respawns
 - Each floor's map will be from a different adventure
-- No Lamps or Antitoxins as loot
+- No Lamps or Antidotes as loot
 - Improved loot from chests, energy (mana), and potion stands
 - Pets and charmed creatures will always focus on Hunter's Marked targets
 - Number of chests/stands/fountains/traders per floor changed based on the adventure selected
 - Card energy (mana) gained from attacks and recycling cards varies depending on the ruleset
 - Healing Potion heals for 5, Water Bottle heals for 2, and Rejuvenation/Fountains heal for 8
 - Reviving a player by any means removes Stunned and Frozen effects so they get their turn
-- Lures and Barricades now Thorn enemies who hit them
+- MonsterBaits and MiniBarricades now Thorn enemies who hit them
 - Acid Spit (Giant Slime ability) now poisons targets
 - Sigataur Javelin now weakens an enemy when used by a player
 - Repeating Ballista arrows now hamstring (tangle) targets and poison enemies who hit them